10th Making Diversity Interventions Count Annual Conference

 The Centre for Inclusion and Diversity (CfID), University of Bradford is delighted to invite you to the 10th anniversary of the Making Diversity Interventions Count Annual Conference (MDICAC) 2021 on Tuesday, 25 May 2021.

 This year’s conference focuses on exploring the varying interventions aimed at addressing systemic and persisting racial discrimination, structural and intersectional inequalities with the objective of informing collective understanding and sharing of evidence-based practices in the effective use of diversity interventions in organisations and in society.
 This year also marks the first anniversary of George Floyd’s death which led to a global movement against racial discrimination and structural inequalities.
-The conference takes a critical look at how the race equality and intersectionality movement across institutions have changed since his death.
+The conference takes a critical look at how race equality work across institutions has changed since his death.

 As the safety of our participants is always our top priority, we have decided to deliver this year's conference as a virtual event amid the COVID-19 pandemic.
 However, we are keen on delivering the quality experience that the conference is known for over the years to our #MDICAC2021 delegates.